-- 1. Summary window > HMRC Real Time Information (RTI) Scheme panel > check the current EPS status.
+- 2. Click the Summary, then within the HMRC Real Time Information (RTI) Scheme area, check the current EPS status.

 |Eligible for NI Employment Allowance||To claim the NI employment allowance, choose Yes.